 Almost shot the perfect video but sneezed in the last second?
 Or maybe you weren't looking directly into the camera when you started recording?

-No worries, you can quickly trim down your video footage from directly within your VideoAsk account. 🎉
+No worries, you can quickly trim down your video footage from within your VideoAsk account. 🎉

 Trim a video